 What Are The Different Types of Wiring Diagrams for a Solar Combiner Box?

-Most wiring diagrams supplied with commercial combiner boxes are simple, easy-to-understand pictorial type schematics.
-Occasionally they will also include conventional circuit diagrams intended for use by professional installers, though.
+Most wiring diagrams supplied with commercial combiner boxes are simple, easy-to-understand pictorial-type schematics.
+They will occasionally include conventional circuit diagrams intended for professional installers, though.

-Here is an example of a simple combiner box, a conventional electrical circuit diagram, and a pictorial schematic.
+Here is an example of a simple combiner box:

 Solar Combiner Box Wiring Diagram